This fellowship supports salary and project costs for 2 years, up to a total of £120,000.

 - Diagnosis of hearing loss or tinnitus, including genetics and early detection of deafness

 - Improved benefit from medical devices, e.g. hearing aids and cochlear implants

 - Treatments to protect or restore hearing, including investigation of the mechanisms underlying hearing loss and the development of therapies (cell-, drug-, or gene-based) to prevent hearing loss or restore natural hearing

 Projects should bring tangible benefits closer for people who are deaf, have tinnitus or hearing loss.
 See our Biomedical Research Strategy for more details.

-Eligible proposals will be reviewed by two/three external referees.
-These reviews and the original proposals will then be considered by our Pauline Ashley Review Panel who will rank and recommend those worthy of funding.
-The top-rated applications are funded.
+Eligible proposals will be reviewed by two/three external reviewers.
+These reviews and the original proposals will then be considered by our Pauline Ashley Review Panel who will rank the proposals and shortlist candidates for interview.

-Applicants are notified of the outcome as soon as possible following the final decision.
+Applicants will be notified of the outcome as soon as possible following the final decision

 Action on Hearing Loss Pauline Ashley Fellowship review panel

 - Professor Steve Brown, MRC Harwell Institute (chair)

 - Dr Karolina Kluk-de Kort, University of Manchester